-In this section, we apply the business case tool to illustrative deployments of short range teleoperated transport Use Cases in the limited setting of a port terminal.
+In this section, we apply the business case tool to illustrative deployments of short range teleoperated transport Use Cases in the limited setting of a port terminal, exploring situations in which 5G private networks are available as well as those in which network upgrades are required.
 More specifically, we will consider the remote operation of passenger cars, skid steers, cranes, reach stackers and terminal tractors, focusing on the geographical context of the project while also trying to generalise our findings.